 Are your relationships at work a source of support or of stress?
 Are they both?

-If you’ve been a subscriber to our Wellness tips for any length of time, you’ll be aware that building our wellbeing is not a purely individual pursuit.
+If you’ve been a subscriber to our Wellness Wednesday Tips for any length of time, you’ll be aware that building our wellbeing is not a purely individual pursuit.
 It’s strongly influenced by our relationships with other people.
 This is particularly true for work relationships.
 They not only affect our physical and mental wellbeing, but also our job satisfaction and even our career success!

 So if you want to be happy and healthy at work, it’s crucial to try to have positive relationships at work.
 This doesn’t mean that you have to be best friends – or even friends at all – but it does mean it’s worth putting some effort into getting along well with the people you work with.
 Here are seven ways you can do just that…

-7 Tips for Building Positive Work Relationships
+7 Ways To Build Positive Work Relationships

 We often like to see ourselves as independent individuals but time and time again research shows that we are incredibly interconnected.
 Positive relationships are crucial to our wellbeing.